John Terry Adams

 Lance Corporal

-C CO, 1ST RECON BN, 1ST MARDIV
+1ST PLT, C CO, 1ST RECON BN, 1ST MARDIV, III MAF

 United States Marine Corps